hashicorp/packer/website/source/docs/post-processors/amazon-import.html.md

 ## Configuration

 There are some configuration options available for the post-processor.
-They are segmented below into three categories: required and optional parameters.
+They are segmented below into two categories: required and optional parameters.
 Within each category, the available configuration keys are alphabetized.

 Required: